 Microcurrent devices are relatively new to the beauty market, but there are few great and reliable options available.
 When it comes to skin care products and devices, it is always safer to purchase from an authorized retailer.
 This way you can be sure you’ll get a high quality authentic product.
 Above all, pay attention to the following features when choosing your microcurrent facelift machine.

 √ Settings/Modes.
-Different microcurrent face devices will have various number of modes or different types of power settings.
-Some machines can have as little as two settings while others can go up to ten modes.
+Different microcurrent facial machines have various number of modes.
+Some devices can have as little as two settings while others can go up to ten modes.
 In addition, different modes/settings will have an adjusted intensity of electrical current and different wavelengths for customizable treatments.
-Your personal needs will determine which modes are essential for your skin.
+Your personal needs will determine which modes are essential for you.

 √ Attachments.
 Some devices are designed for multi purpose use, and can come with different attachments, or attachments can be purchased separately.